programmingElements/nodejs-thapa-technical-guru/README.md

    The runtime environment is literally just the environment your application is running in.

-3. NodeJS is a Single Threaded, Synchronous & Non-blocking IO
+3. NodeJS is a Single Threaded, Synchronous & Non-blocking IO.

 # What is built on Chrome's V8 Javascript engine ?